Everything You Need To Know About The New Hampshire Primary

 Aside from independents, which other voters are important to watch?

-The shape of the electorate is very important, and will get more important as the race winnows and support solidifies.
+The shape of the electorate is very important and will get more important as the race winnows and support solidifies.
 The more liberal the electorate, the better it is for Sanders.
 And the Democratic electorate in New Hampshire has grown increasingly liberal.

 Young voters, under 30, made up about a fifth in 2016, and they broke overwhelmingly for Sanders.
 The percentage of young voters in 2016 (19%) was actually higher than in 2008 (18%) when Obama ran.
 Sanders needs that trend to continue, as he wins big margins with young voters.

-The more white and and more people there are with college degrees voting, the better for former South Bend, Ind., Mayor Pete Buttigieg.
+The more white and the more people there are with college degrees voting, the better for former South Bend, Ind., Mayor Pete Buttigieg.
 He finished with the delegate lead over Sanders in Iowa, and he hopes to do well again in New Hampshire.
-With it being 93% white in 2016 and 60% with college degrees that lines up for Buttigieg.
+With it being 93% white in 2016 and 60% with college degrees, that lines up for Buttigieg.

 Older voters were roughly a fifth.
-That number probably needs to be higher to help former Vice President Biden, who is declining in the state.
+That number probably needs to be higher to help former Vice President Joe Biden, whose support is declining in the state.
 And there's no guarantee he even wins them now.
 He won the highest percentage of voters 65 and older in Iowa, but Minnesota Sen. Amy Klobuchar and Buttigieg won significant shares, too.

 Who's ahead in the polls?

-There have been four different poll leaders in New Hampshire during this race.
+There have been four poll leaders in New Hampshire during this race.
 But Sanders is now the favorite.
 He leads by 7 points in an average of the polls over Buttigieg, who has surged since Iowa.

 But this is New Hampshire, where things can change quickly and a third or more tend to say they made up their mind in the last week.
 Remember, Obama had an 8-point lead in the polls over Clinton in 2008 and lost the primary by less than 3 points, so be prepared for anything to happen.

-Note: A previous version of this story incorrectly said New Hampshire had the second-highest turnout in the 2016 general election.
-It had the third-highest turnout.
-The story also incorrectly said 48% of N.H. primary voters in 2004 identified as liberals.
-The number was actually 46%.